Tips for Writing a Successful Resume

 - Be succinct while ensuring all relevant info is communicated: Resume writing is a little different from academic writing.
 For example, resume writing uses shorter and simpler sentences to make quick points.
 Of course, grammar and punctuation are very important.

 - Don’t oversell to make up for lack of education: Many job seekers without college degrees often over-explain and embellish every little detail of each day to try to prove their worthiness.
 It is not necessary to do this.
 Focus on selling your skills and the value you bring to the table.
 Overselling can make job seekers look desperate, lower-level, and unqualified.
 Recruiters are not stupid, and can see that job seekers do not have degrees.
 Be strategic and succinct in selling your knowledge, skills, and abilities (KSAs).
 Sometimes they might do an employment background screening using a service similar to clearstar.net.
 Be prepared for that.

 - Trust the professional resume writer you hire: Trust the professional if you decide to hire someone to write your resume.
 Trust is very important in any relationship.
 Do your research before you hire a resume writer.
-Once you hire a resume writing professional, trust that person and the counsel you receive.
+You want to make sure that you use a reputable company, like ARC Resumes.
+This will allow you to trust your resume writing professional and the counsel you receive once you hire them.
 Make sure that the writer is from the same country as you as there will be differences between each country for how they write it, For example, if you’re from the UK it’s important you look for CV writers that know how to fine-tune your CV for what the British businesses are looking for.
 Don’t forget, you hired a professional that you vetted, so let them do their job without telling them what to do for every little detail.
 Remember they are the PRO you chose.
 Of course your feedback is important, but you must be reasonable in your expectations.